-5.38 The Parish is susceptible to flooding from Pillhill Brook, groundwater flooding from chalk springs and surface water flooding.
+5.39 The Parish is susceptible to river flooding from the Pillhill Brook when it overflows its banks, groundwater flooding when the water table rises above the ground surface and surface water flooding when rain does not drain away quickly enough through existing drainage.

-5.39 The Pillhill Brook, which is a winterbourne, rises to the west of the village and flows through the village towards Mullen's Pond.
+5.40 The Pillhill Brook, which is a winterbourne, rises to the west of the village and flows through the village towards Mullen's Pond.
 Its aquifer source is close by at Thruxton Airfield.
 Recent flood prediction and mapping by the Environment Agency now sees the Pillhill Brook designated a main river on Flood Maps as it enters and flows through the Parish (Map 5).
-The land surrounding the winterbourne is designated as Flood Zones 2 (1:1000 event) and Flood Zone 3 (1:100 event) - indicating high risk of flood either side of its course.
-Any further development in these high risk areas will need to take into account Local and National Planning policy on flood risk which is to steer new development away from areas of flood risk, as far as possible, as well as mitigating against these risks.
+The land surrounding the winterbourne is designated as Flood Zones 2 (between 1:1,000 and 1:100 annual probability of flooding) and Flood Zone 3 (greater than 1:100 annual probability of flooding) - indicating the risk of flood either side of its course.
+Any further development in these risk areas will need to take into account Local and National Planning policy on flood risk which is to steer new development away from areas of flood risk, as far as possible, as well as mitigating against these risks.
 No specific flood defence measures are employed within the village.

-5.40 There are multiple fresh water springs that appear in the area at times of high rainfall and high water tables.
+5.41 There are multiple fresh water springs that appear in the area at times of high rainfall and high water tables.
 Southern Water in conjunction with the Environment Agency monitors groundwater levels.
-During these times of high ground water levels, Southern Water uses tankers to help reduce high levels of foul water bulked out by ground water.
+During these times of high groundwater levels, Southern Water uses tankers to help reduce high levels of foul water bulked out by groundwater.
 The Environment Agency records flooding in Thruxton in 1995, 2002/03 and 2014.
-In 2002/03 the channel capacity of the Pillhill Brook was exceeded and caused significant flooding on Stanbury Road.
-Much of the surface water flooding that was experienced then is not considered to be a frequent occurrence and was described as a 100 year event.
+In 2002/03 the channel capacity of the Pillhill Brook was exceeded and caused significant river flooding on Stanbury Road.
+Much of the surface water flooding was exacerbated by blocked culverts and gullies.
+The level of flooding that was experienced then is not considered to be a frequent occurrence and was described as a 100 year event.
 2012/2013 saw a high rate of tankering in response to an exceptional wet period.
-The flooding in

-2014 was predominantly groundwater, but to a lesser degree than that of 2003.
+The flooding in 2014 was predominantly groundwater, but to a lesser degree than that of 2003.
+The latest Environment Agency groundwater information can be referred to here: www.gov.uk/government/publications/ hampshire-groundwater

-5.41 The owner of the Thruxton Airfield, is currently undertaking a programme of flood prevention works.
+5.42 The owner of the Thruxton Airfield, is currently undertaking a programme of flood prevention works.
 These works have the agreement and supervision of the Environment Agency.
 This will allow flooding of surrounding fields in newly made lagoons near the winterbourne water source, in times of exceptional water volumes thus regulating excessive flow on to and through the inhabited village areas downstream in the Conservation Area and beyond.